OLECRANON STRESS FRACTURES IN BASEBALL PLAYERS

 Throwing a baseball transmits tremendous force across the elbow.
 The olecranon is the bone in the back of the elbow that often sees tremendous stress to follow through some baseball players will develop a fracture in the olecranon from the repetitive high stress.

-- Dr. Ahmad will meet with you to discuss the nature of her symptoms
+- Dr. Ahmad will meet with you to discuss the nature of your symptoms

-- Dr. Ahmad will perform a careful physical examination assessing your elbow range of motion areas of tenderness also the status of your ulnar collateral ligament.
+- Dr. Ahmad will perform a careful physical examination assessing your elbow range of motion, areas of tenderness, and the status of your ulnar collateral ligament.

-- If you’re pain and physical examination suggests a fracture of the olecranon Dr. Ahmad and his team will obtain x-rays.
-In addition and a CT scan and a MRI scan may be required
+- If your pain and physical examination suggests a fracture of the olecranon, Dr. Ahmad and his team will obtain x-rays.
+In addition to x-rays, a CT scan and a MRI scan may be required

 - Treatment some athletes who are still growing may be successfully treated with a period of rest from throwing.